 Where to start with weight training?

-I like using the mentioned videos and iPhone app because they allowed me to learn at my pace, in the privacy of my home, where I didn’t feel stupid or judged.
+I like using the mentioned videos and iPhone app because they allowed me to learn how to lift weights at my own pace, in the privacy of my home, where I didn’t feel stupid or judged.

 No one could see that I had no clue what I was doing like I would be if I was in front of a small crowd in a gym.
 Once I got started, I changed my mind about lifting weights.
 I actually enjoy it now!